carpentries/carpentrycon/README.md

 ## The CarpentryCon Task Force (TF)

-The [CarpentryCon Task Force](https://github.com/swcarpentry/board/tree/master/TaskForces/2018-CarpentryCon) has been created within the carpentries to help organize and coordinate the CarpentryCon 2018.
+The CarpentryCon Task Force has been created within the carpentries to help organize and coordinate the CarpentryCon.
+All the roles and responsibilities of the TF member is described [here](https://github.com/carpentries/carpentrycon/blob/master/roles_and_responsibilities.md).

-### What members of the task force do
-Right now, we are working on
-- drafting the CarpentryCon program
-- recruiting local and global participants to help organize and promote the event
-- getting feedback and estimating the attendance

-All progress on above items is reported here, within this repository.
+All the plans, progress and resources of TF are reported within this repository.

 ### Meetings
 Minutes of past meetings are available [here](minutes).

-### Current TF Members

 #### Coordinators